Galileo-Galilei/kedro-mlflow/docs/source/03_getting_started/02_first_steps.md

 This works for any type of file (including images with ``MatplotlibWriter``) and the UI even offers a preview for ``png`` and ``csv``, which is really convenient to compare runs.

-*Note: Mlflow offers specific logging for machine learning models that may be better suited for your use case, see `MlflowModelLoggerDataSet`*
+*Note: Mlflow offers specific logging for machine learning models that may be better suited for your use case, see `MlflowModelTrackingDataset`*

 ## Going further